-In terms of secondary outcomes (see Tables 2 and 3), significant Time × Group interactions were found for depressive symptoms, social anxiety symptoms, self-compassion, social avoidance behavior, misanthropy, and rejection sensitivity (p's = 0.001-0.05) (see Supplementary Tables S6-S21 for detailed results of the mixed effects models).
-Consecutive contrast analyses comparing both intervention groups to the waitlist control group showed significantly lower depressive symptoms (PHQ-9; t(241) = 2.89, p = 0.004, d = 0.52), social anxiety symptoms (SPS-6; t(240) = 2.30, p = 0.02, d = 0.37), social avoidance behavior (CBAS; t(241) = 1.98, p = 0.048, d = 0.32), and lower rejection sensitivity (A-RSQ; t(240) = 2.22, p = 0.03, d = 0.38) at post-assessment in favor of the intervention groups.
-See Supplementary Table S22 for a summary of the contrast analyses.
-For the other secondary outcomes with significant Time × Group interactions, i.e., self-compassion (SOCS-S), and misanthropy (BVI), contrast analyses comparing both intervention groups with the waitlist control group did not show significant differences at post-assessment (p's ranging from 0.09 to 0.18, d's ranging from 0.23 to 0.29).
-Contrast analyses comparing both intervention conditions against each other did not show significant differences at post-assessment on any secondary outcome (p's ranging from 0.05 to 0.92, d's from 0.02 to 0.31).
+In terms of secondary outcomes (see Table 2 and Table 3), significant Time × Group interactions were found for depressive symptoms, social anxiety symptoms, self-compassion, social avoidance behavior, misanthropy, and rejection sensitivity (p's = .001 to .05).
+Consecutive contrast analyses comparing both intervention groups to the waitlist control group showed significantly lower depressive symptoms (PHQ-9; t(241) = 2.89, p = .004, d = 0.52), social anxiety symptoms (SPS-6; t(240) = 2.30, p = .02, d = 0.37), social avoidance behavior (CBAS; t(241) = 1.98, p = .048, d = 0.32), and lower rejection sensitivity (A-RSQ; t(240) = 2.22, p = .03, d = 0.38) at post-assessment in favor of the intervention groups.
+See Supplementary Table S5 for a summary of the contrast analyses.
+For the other secondary outcomes with significant Time × Group interactions, i.e., self-compassion (SOCS-S), and misanthropy (BVI), contrast analyses comparing both intervention groups with the waitlist control group did not show significant differences at post-assessment (p's ranging from .09 to .18, d's ranging from 0.23 to 0.29).
+Contrast analyses comparing both intervention conditions against each other did not show significant differences at post-assessment on any secondary outcome (p's ranging from .05 to .92, d's from 0.02 to 0.31).

-Focusing on change within groups, significant pre-post effects in the GU condition ranged from small to large (0.28 [SIAS-6] to 1.10 [Lonely_dir]) and were headed in the expected direction.
-No significant within-group effects were found regarding social anxiety symptoms (SPS-6), objective social isolation, satisfaction with life, social avoidance behavior, and misanthropy for the GU condition.
-For the AM condition, significant within-group effects ranged from small to large (0.28 [PID5BF+] to 0.92 [Lonely_dir]).
+Focusing on change within groups, significant pre-post effects in the GU condition ranged from small to large (0.28 [SIAS-6] to 1.10 [Lonely\dir]) and were headed in the expected direction.
+No significant withingroup effects were found regarding social anxiety symptoms (SPS-6), objective social isolation, satisfaction with life, social avoidance behavior, and misanthropy for the GU condition.
+For the AM condition, significant within-group effects ranged from small to large (0.28 [PID5BF+] to 0.92 [Lonely\dir]).
 Within this group, no significant pre-post effects were found for objective social isolation, self-compassion, social avoidance behavior, misanthropy, authenticity, and motivation for solitude.
-The waitlist control condition did not improve significantly on any of the secondary measures, except for the single-item question assessing loneliness directly (d=0.56; 95% CI [0.15; 0.96]), corresponding to a reduction in loneliness.
+The waitlist control condition did not improve significantly on any of the secondary measures, except for the single-item question assessing loneliness directly (d = 0.56; 95% CI [0.15;0.96]), corresponding to a reduction in loneliness.

-Sensitivity analyses
+Sensitivity Analyses

-To explore the robustness of the results regarding the primary outcome, we conducted sensitivity analyses in the (a) per-protocol sample and subgroups of participants, (b) who fulfilled the criteria of at least one psychological disorder at baseline, or (c) who were in concurrent psychotherapy at baseline.
-Observed and estimated means for the primary outcome assessed at baseline and post-assessment and effect sizes for within- and between-group differences are displayed in Supplementary Table S23.
-Furthermore, the mixed effects models are summarized in Supplementary Tables S25-S27.
+To explore the robustness of the results regarding the primary outcome, we conducted sensitivity analyses in the a) per-protocol sample and subgroups of participants, b) who fulfilled the criteria of at least one psychological disorder at baseline, or c) who were in concurrent psychotherapy at baseline.
+Observed and estimated means for the primary outcome assessed at baseline and post-assessment and effect sizes for within- and between-group differences are displayed in Supplementary Table S6.
 The same result pattern emerged for all three subgroups regarding the primary outcome when comparing the intervention groups with the control group.
 When comparing both intervention groups with each other, scenarios A and C revealed differences between GU and AM equivalent to the primary analyses.
-However, in scenario B, the difference between GU and AM at post-assessment was only borderline significant, (t(99) = 1.90, p = 0.06, d = 0.50) (see Supplementary Table S24 for a summary of the contrast analyses).
+However, in scenario B, the difference between GU and AM at post-assessment was only borderline significant, (t(99) = 1.90, p = .06, d = 0.50) (see Supplementary Table S7 for a summary of the contrast analyses).

-Reliable improvement and deterioration
+Reliable Improvement and Deterioration